eyadody/Eyad-Ahmad-Portfolio/README.md

 # Eyad-Ahmad-Portfolio
-a portfolio made jus t for practicing html and css through youtube
+a portfolio design just made for practicing html and css through youtube tutorial.